outfoxxed/dyntable/README.md

 // methods implemented on a dyntrait are callable directly from the DynBox. assert_eq!(greeter_box.build(), "Hello World!");
 ```

+# Stability
+This crate is somewhat early in development.
+Things most likely won't break if you stick to the non-internal types
+(pointer, ref, box, the macro), but more internal ones may.
+A semver bump will be required for breaking interface changes.

 # Alternatives
 A few other crates may suit your needs better than dyntable.
 There is a comparison in